vaeyias/expense_tracker/design/concepts/Expense/Expense.md

 # concept: Expense

-* **purpose**: Allows users to record, manage, and track expenses.
+* **purpose**: Allows users to record, manage, and track shared expenses.
-* **principle**: An expense is created with details like title, payer, and cost.
-Expenses can be edited or deleted entirely.
-Each UserSplit represents how much a user owes for a specific expense.
-This can also be edited or deleted.
+* **principle**: An expense is initiallially created with default values.
+Then, UserSplits can be created and added to this expense.
+Each UserSplit represents how much a user owes the payer for a specific expense.
+UserSplits can also be edited or deleted and removed from the expense.
+Expense details such as description, payer, and total cost can be edited.
 * **state**:
   * `a set of Expenses with`
     * `a title String`